Program Details

 Introduction

-The Bilingual Authorization program offers candidates the opportunity to obtain a Bilingual Authorization in Cantonese, Korean, Mandarin, or Spanish to their Preliminary California Multiple Subjects, Single Subject, Education Specialist Mild/Moderate credential.
-Candidates obtain the Bilingual Authorization upon completing the required three courses (3-semester hours).
-Candidates must also pass the CSET Subtest III or approved equivalency as outlined by the Commission on Teacher Credentialing (CTC).
-Courses in this program are delivered in-person on the LMU campus.
+The Bilingual Authorization program offers candidates the opportunity to obtain a Bilingual Authorization in Korean, Mandarin, or Spanish to their Preliminary California Multiple Subjects Teaching Credential, Single Subject Teaching Credential, or Education Specialist Mild/Moderate Support Needs (MMSN) Credential.
+Candidates obtain the Bilingual Authorization upon completing the required three 3-semester-hour courses (total 9 semester hours).
+Candidates must also pass the CSET Subtest III or approved equivalency as outlined by the California Commission on Teacher Credentialing (CTC).
+Courses in this program are delivered in person on the LMU campus.

 Program Outcomes